 For Example: small insects are exposed to a toxin (say a pesticide), insectivore eats thousands of insects, carnivore eats thousands of said insectivore, you then feed the meat from the carnivore to your ferret.
 Each time you move up the food chain the toxins are concentrated (possibility to toxic levels over time).

 Carnivores and Omnivores (excluding rodents & birds) are also much more likely to carry parasites like trichinosis (see above) and many carnivores have a high amount of Vitamin A in their livers.
 High enough to possibly be toxic.
 In fact, the liver of a Polar Bear has enough Vitamin A to kill human beings who eat that organ.

-So in general it is not ideal to feed meat from other carnivores / omnivores.
-That is not to say you can’t, just that there are risks involved and it definitely shouldn’t be a main staple in their diet.
-Some examples are: bear, raccoon, coyote, wolf, fox, wild / feral pigs, large predatory fish, etc.
+So, in general, it is not ideal to feed meat from other carnivores/omnivores.
+That is not to say you can’t, just that there are risks involved and it definitely shouldn’t be the main staple in their diet.
+Some examples are: bear, raccoon, coyote, wolf, fox, wild/feral pigs, large predatory fish, etc.